Dorothy Day House Shelter

 Dorothy Day Shelter is unlike other shelters.
 Instead of policing our guests, we help restore their dignity by recognizing them as individuals with common needs, wants and goals.
 The Gateway Advocacy Project (GAP) is a subset of the Dorothy Day House Shelter that is focused on providing structure and guidance for individuals seeking independent living.

-Through its workforce development program, the Next Step Internship Program (NSIP), Dorothy Day House Shelter is able to offer educational, step-by-step programs to Dorothy Day House Shelter guests and staff who are interested in building a brighter future by achieving independence and financial security with the aid of Program Advocates, who are chosen through a system of seniority in the organization either as an employee or volunteer.
+Through our Next Step: Workforce Development Program, Dorothy Day House Shelter is able to offer educational, step-by-step programs to Dorothy Day House Shelter guests and staff who are interested in building a brighter future by achieving independence and financial security with the aid of Program Advocates, who are chosen through a system of seniority in the organization either as an employee or volunteer.

 Participants will work with their Program Advocates, DDH staff and community professionals to foster and grow their skills in the culinary arts.
 Different educational goals can be chosen, including Cook/Commercial Kitchen training, Custodial/Building Maintenance and Lower Management (Supervisory) training.
 Upon completion of the program, they will be referred to one of our community partners, which include: